-Common side effects of EpiPen® and EpiPen Jr® include:
+- · If you have certain medical conditions, or take certain medicines, your condition may get worse or you may have longer lasting side effects when you use your EpiPen® or EpiPen Jr®.
+Talk to your health care professional about all your medical conditions.

-- fast, irregular or "pounding" heartbeat
+- Common side effects of EpiPen® and EpiPen Jr® include: • fast, irregular or "pounding" heartbeat

 - sweating

 - headache

 - weakness

 - shakiness

 - paleness

 - feelings of over excitement, nervousness or anxiety

 - dizziness

-- · nausea or vomiting
+- nausea or vomiting

-- · breathing problems
+- breathing problems

 These side effects may go away with rest.
-Tell your healthcare provider if you have any side effect that bothers you or that does not go away.
+Tell your health care professional if you have any side effect that bothers you or that does not go away.

 These are not all the possible side effects of the EpiPen® or EpiPen Jr®.
-For more information, ask your healthcare provider or pharmacist.
+For more information, ask your health care professional or pharmacist.

-Call your healthcare provider for medical advice about side effects.
-You may report side effects to FDA at 1-800-FDA-1088.
+Call your health care professional for medical advice about side effects.
+You may report side effects to FDA at 1-800-FDA-1088